 Many airlines charge to check luggage, often starting at $25 for the first bag and quickly escalating.
-For instance, the fee for three or more bags on United and Delta is $150 each, while four or more bags on American costs $200 each.
+For instance, the fee for three or more bags on United, American and Delta can range from $150 to $200 each.

 What to do: If packing light isn't possible, your baggage fees may be waived if you buy the ticket using the airline's branded credit card.
 Or fly Southwest Airlines, which doesn't charge for the first two checked bags.
 And when flying ultralow-fare airlines Spirit or Allegiant, baggage fees will be lower if you pay them at the time of booking rather than later at the airport.
 Some travelers also avoid this fee by checking a bag at the gate, which is often — but not always — free, Seaney says.